Adelman History, Family Crest & Coats of Arms

 The surname Adelman was first found in Swabia, where the name emerged in mediaeval times as one of the notable families of the region, whose family seat lay in the area of Ellwangen.
 Chronicles mention this family as early as 878, though the first individual to be recorded was Seyfried von Adelmannsfelden in 1236.
 The variation Adel is known as early as 1189 where chronicles mention Adelo, a minister in Eichstaett.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Adelman family
+Early History of the Adelman family

 This web page shows only a small excerpt of our Adelman research.
 Another 113 words (8 lines of text) covering the years 1687, 1728, 1790, and 1805 are included under the topic Early Adelman History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Adelmann, Adelman, Adellman, Adellmann, Adelmanns, Adellmanns and many more.

 Early Notables of the Adelman family (pre 1700)